-Online evals in AI Configs
+Online evaluations in AI Configs

-Online evals are in closed beta
+Online evaluations are in closed beta

 Overview

-Use online evals to:
+Use online evaluations to:

-• Detect regressions immediately after a rollout
+• Detect changes in quality after a rollout

-• Compare prompt or model variations using live performance data
+• Compare variations using live performance data

 How online evals work